borgbackup/borg/README.rst

     Backup archives are mountable as userspace filesystems for easy interactive backup examination and restores (e.g. by using a regular file manager).

+**Easy installation**
+    For Linux, Mac OS X and FreeBSD, we offer a single-file pyinstaller binary that does not require installing anything - you can just run it.

 **Platforms Borg works on**
   * Linux
   * Mac OS X